 Mental health assessments and treatment - advice

-This advice provides information regarding the purpose of mental health assessments of parents and children and their usefulness in protective assessments.
+This advice provides information regarding the purpose of mental health assessments of parents and children and their usefulness in Child Protection risk assessments.

 This advice outlines: